teowelton/Wallpapers/README.md

 # Wallpapers
 My personal collection of wallpapers, with as many credited artists as possible, and ***NO AI ART***

-**Sorry for the current slow speed of loading images on the README!
-Working on a small downscaling script! :3**

 ---

 > **This Readme is auto-generated from `wallpaper_metadata.yml`.
 You can view the generator code in `scripts/MarkdownGenerator.py`**